aileftech/jpromptmanager/README.md

 <prompts>
 	<prompt type="ExampleCreateTagline">
 		<step name="tagline">
-			Write a tagline for a ${shopType} shop.
+			Write a tagline for a [[${shopType}]] shop.
 		</step>
 	</prompt>
 </prompts>
 ```

 Each prompt must define e `type` attribute which must correspond to a Java class that `extends Prompt<T>` (where `T` is the type of object returned by the prompt).
 A prompt can be made of multiple steps, and each step must have a unique `name`.
-The text in each step may contain variables that have to be wrapped inside ${curlyBraces}.
+The text in each step is processed with [Thymeleaf](https://www.thymeleaf.org/doc/tutorials/2.1/usingthymeleaf.html) to allow complex templating possibilities.

 2. There must be a 1-to-1 mapping between prompts in the XML file and Java classes.
 In this simple scenario, we can define our class as: